adamsilver/fdpb/02-a-checkout-flow.md

 ```

-The container has a `role` attribute set to `status` and `aria-live` set to `polite`.
-When the status box is updated, screen readers will announce it, but only after the user finishes typing.
+The container has a `role="status` attribute and an `aria-live="polite"`.
+This instructs screen readers to announce the contents as it's changed — but only after the user finishes typing.
 This way, users aren't rudely interrupted.

 ```HTML
 <div role="status" aria-live="polite">